 House No. 1

-It is when arriving towards Check Java, the wetland area of the island you will find House No. 1, a Tudor-style house built in the 1930s, which today serves as a visitor center.
-The house, bordering the sea, has been carefully restored.
+It is upon arriving at Chek Jawa, the island's wetland area, that you will find house number 1, a Tudor-style house built in the 1930s, which now serves as a visitor center.
+The house, located on the seafront, has been carefully restored.

-One of the unique features of the house is its original fireplace, which is probably the only one in Singapore. (as a reminder, we are practically at the height of the equator, so much so that a fireplace is truly folklore at this latitude!).
+One of the unique features of the house is its original fireplace, which is probably the only one in Singapore (as a reminder, we are practically at the same latitude as the equator, so a fireplace is really something to behold at this latitude!).

 The ground floor of the visitor centre house has information panels illustrating the history and natural heritage features of Chek Jawa.
 Below the house, I reached the jetty on the sea, while the sky grew increasingly threatening (I could see rain falling in the distance).